Martin Hojsík: Career in politics

 Martin Hojsík has become politically involved in 2000 as a member of Small Grants committee at Slovak Ministry of Environment.
 In the years 2002 - 2006, he was a member of Advisory Committee to the Environment Committee of Slovak Parliament.
 As a member of National convent of SR on EU, in 2004 he coordinated a campaign aimed at toxic chemicals.
 In the years 2003 - 2004, as held a position of a member of National Coordination Committee of Initial assistance to the Slovak Republic to meet its obligations under the Stockholm Convention on Persistent Organic Pollutants (POPs).
 In 2015, he was a member of state delegation at the 3rd UN Conference on Financing for Development.

 In 2016, he joined the board of OZ Progressive Slovakia, and since 2018, he has been a member of the political movement of the same name.
 In 2019, he ran for the European Parliament as a coalition candidate of the non-parliamentary movement Progressive Slovakia (PS) and the party of Civic Democracy (SPOLU) In 2020, he also joined the Committee of Inquiry on the Protection of Animals during Transport.

+In 2021, Hojsík drafted a non-binding motion calling for a pan-European strategy to address soil conservation.
+This led to the passage of a 2025 law in the European Parliament setting a goal of healthy soil by 2050, obliging member countries to monitor their soils and address issues of soil contamination.